 Is there any situation when you almost or regret being a pastor?

 It has never happened.
 I have never had any situation like that.
-I faced a lot of challenges and confrontations but the fact that the calling of the Lord was upon me, and I knew I was doing what he designed for me i.e his divine assignments.
+I faced a lot of challenges and confrontations but the fact that the call was upon me, and I knew I was doing what he designed for me i.e his divine assignments.

 When you were ordained as Pastor in CAC, did you dream of becoming the Church President?